WordPress/WPCredits-Tracker/Students/[Student Onboarding] Pisa.md

 1. The student fill up the form and indicate **'Pisa University'** as their institution.
 2. 'Status' column need to be **empty** at this point.
-3. Airtable sends an email to asking the student to book a meeting with Isotta (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3932399) as reference). _Maybe we need to have some kind of email to one of us too about this?_
+3. Airtable sends an email to asking the student to book a meeting with Isotta (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3932399) as reference). _Maybe we need to have some kind of email to one of us too about this?_ *We can add a internships@wordpressfoundation.org in copy so we receive an email, but is this necessary or is it going to add more innecesary work on our side?*

 ## Step 2: After the Individual Meeting with Isotta